 The process of buying a home can be long and complicated.
-There are six main steps in the process.
-It helps if you understand what's involved at each stage, and know about some of the common problems buyers face.
+On this page we run through the six main steps in the process to help you understand what's involved at each stage.
+It also covers some of the common problems buyers face.

 The basic steps involved in buying your home and issues to consider at each stage.